Warning: explicit sex

 She stretched, rolling onto her side, and rested her hand on her belly, feeling his last, delicious struggles fade.
 Then she sat up, looking through the glass patio doors, admiring her reflection for a moment.

 But the Saturday Night Fun Club would be starting soon, wouldn’t it?
-Oh, they had no idea how much fun tonight be.
+Oh, they had no idea how much fun tonight would be.

 Spreading her arms wide, she started to grow, filling more and more of the ruined living room, then began to punch through the ceiling with her hands.
 As she grew, it became easier, the first floor all but vanishing under her as the second and third floors crumbled under those nimble hands.
 She didn’t chase the surprised, bewildered humans as she exposed them, but those who found themselves under her fingers found themselves quickly tossed in her mouth, coated with sage-scented nectar, swallowed with pleased moans.